jryantz/repo-style-guide/README.md

   - _Tech Debt_: (needs to be created) any changes that remove or fix code that reduces the complexity of the application code base.

 Note: the comments section should be used to keep track of crucial decisions made while developing the feature.

+## Releases

+Releases provide a simple way to keep track of changes over time.
+When a release is created, a tag is created that can be used as a reference to the commit that contains the change.
+This reference is a good marker in case a rollback to a previous version is needed.

+Releases should only be greated on the main branch.
+For example, your main branch could be named any of the following:

+- `main`
+- `master`
+- `release/production`

+Always provide good release notes in your release.
+These notes provide an easy go-to list of historical changes for both developers and users.

+### New Version, Example

+Tag: v1.0.0

+Title: Release 1.0.0

+> Provide a message outlining the release as a whole.
+This can be a short paragraph about the changes and the advantages provided by the changes.
+>
+> # Enhancements
+>
+> - List item 1
+> - List item 2
+>   - Sub-list item 1
+> - List item 3
+>
+> # Bug Fixes
+>
+> - List item 1
+> - List item 2

+### Bug Fix, Example

+Tag: v1.0.1

+Title: Release 1.0.1

+> # Bug Fixes
+>
+> - List item 1
+> - List item 2